bytescale/bytescale-upload-widget/README.md

 #### Images

-To resize the uploaded image `/example.jpg` to 800x600, use the following params:
+To resize the uploaded image `/example.jpg` to 800x600, use the following:

 ```javascript
 // Returns: "https://upcdn.io/1234abc/image/example.jpg?w=800&h=600"